You can lose a contract worth tens of thousands of dollars because of one tiny detail: your LinkedIn profile.

 1. Attach PDF work samples directly to your job history

 This is a quick tip that almost no one knows about or uses.
 You can easily attach a PDF or image that can serve as a lead magnet or work sample directly on your profile.
+It should look like this:

 This is great if you do client work because you likely already have PDF’s with case studies.